Cobbleston/dotfiles/README.md

 For the same result you have to install endeavouros with all the base and useful package, with i3 but without the configuration that endeavouros team made at i3

 ## Packages
-`pacman -S code discord alacritty ueberzug ranger awesome`
+`pacman -S code discord alacritty ueberzug ranger xmonad xmonad-contrib lxappearance`

 `yay -S code-marketplace spotify`